AI Training & Adoption

 Phase 2: Build Role-Specific Learning Paths

 Generic AI training fails because a data scientist needs different skills than a marketer.
+If you want a concrete starting point, prompt engineering for business is the highest-leverage skill you can teach across every role.
 Effective reskilling programs use a three-pillar framework.
 First, foundational AI literacy for everyone.
 This covers what AI can and cannot do, ethical use, and basic prompt engineering.
 Second, technical acceleration for engineers and data professionals.
 This includes advanced capabilities like model training, API integration, and AI system design.
 Third, business-tech translation skills for managers and leaders.
 This teaches how to identify AI use cases, measure ROI, and integrate AI into strategy.

 Studies show that AI-powered personalized learning delivers 32% better results than classroom training.
 Modern platforms adapt content based on how employees learn, track skill application in real time, and adjust pacing to individual needs.